 |5.
 Yorkshire Terriers

-Despite its small size it can be aggressive towards strange dogs and small animals and may bark a lot.
+Despite its small size it can be agressive towards strange dogs and small animals and may bark a lot.
 Inquisitive it enjoys adventure and likes to keep busy.
 Needs to live indoors and go for short walks.
 Hypo-allergenic.